hartwigmedical/hmftools/sv-linx/README_VIS.md

 ---|---|---
 min_label_size| 35 | Minimum size of labels in pixels
 max_label_size | 40 | Maximum size of labels in pixels
-max_distance_labels | 100 | Maximum allowed number of distance labels
+max_distance_labels | 100 | Maximum number of distance labels before removing them
-max_gene_characters | 5 | Maximum allowed gene length before applying scaling
+max_position_labels | 60 | Maximum number of position labels before increasing distance between labels max_gene_characters | 5 | Maximum allowed gene length before applying scaling them

 The label size scales linearly from the min to the max label size as an inverse function of the number of distance labels to be plotted.
 If the number of distance labels exceeds `max_distance_labels`, no distance labels will be shown and all labels will be sized with `min_label_size`.